Ignacio0407/Upstream-Board-Game/README.md

 ## Starting the frontend

 The Spring Petclinic is implemented with a React frontend in the folder named "frontend".
-You can start the development server to see frontend by coping these commmands (maybe you should use the command npm insall prior to this):
+You can start the development server to see frontend using the command (maybe you should use the command npm insall prior to this):
 ```
-cd frontend
 npm start
 ```
-You can then access the Upstream frontend at [http://localhost:3000](http://localhost:3000)
+You can then access the PetClinic frontend at [http://localhost:3000](http://localhost:3000)